Duet3D/wiki-content/User_manual/Machine_configuration/robot_types.md

 Currently, 2 * 2 subtypes are defined
 * endpoint like a hotend is assembled at the end of the robot arms
 * endpoint is used as print bed or workpiece bed and moved by the robot arms, the hotend/drill is in fixed position.
 The XYZ movements of the robot are reverse to the G-Code movements.
-* each of the two types can be with or without the 4th axis at the endpoint.
-Without the 4th axis, the hotend cannot be rotated, but for most tasks it may be sufficient.
-Should be called 3 axis palletized then, but the kinematics are very similar, so they are described (and implemented) together.
+* each of the two types can be with or without the 4th actuator, assembled at the horizontal endpoint plate.
+Without the 4th actuator, the hotend cannot be rotated.

 ### Role of the 4th actuator